-Following a robust assessment by NHS England/Improvement, becoming an ICS is a demonstration that our organisations are demonstrably putting aside their individual interests and working together to improve the health and wellbeing of local people, delivering care our local communities and staff can be proud of, and as a result delivering better value for every pound we receive.
+Following a robust assessment by NHS England/Improvement, becoming an ICS is a demonstration that our organisations are demonstrably putting aside their individual interests.
+It shows that we are working together to improve the health and wellbeing of local people, delivering care our local communities and staff can be proud of.
+As a result, we can deliver better value for every pound we receive.

 Our ICS designation is an important step on our journey as a maturing partnership system working together, where our focus is on better patient pathways that span the services of all our partners as needed, and also the need for better preventative services.”

 Councillor Adam Paynter, chair of the Cornwall Health and Wellbeing Board and deputy leader of Cornwall Council said

 “The way in which we have responded to the pandemic is testament to the extraordinary work we can do when health and council colleagues stand shoulder to shoulder.
 We know that local authorities are well placed to address many of the issues that impact on people’s health, such as housing, education and employment.
 We are delighted that our local partnership has put so much effort into ensuring our health and wellbeing strategy is the foundation for local health and care plans.
 We also know that whether we are supporting the frail, elderly, children with mental health problems or people with learning disabilities, local families rely on us delivering joined up care across organisations.
 Our designation as an ICS demonstrates how far we have come in this regard.”